Truth and reconciliation in Colombia: Inter-American Commission on Human Rights (IACHR)

 The IACHR helps many Human Rights Defenders get a measure of protection and interim measures for them and their families.
 Judges of the Supreme Court of Justice themselves had been forced to ask for interim protective measures from IACHR.
 They were being threatened for not ruling in the ‘right’ person's favor during what came to be called the para-politics cases in 2009, following the ‘official’ demobilization of the paramilitary forces.

 National Action

 Depending on the President in power, human rights workers are either encouraged, in as much as they ever were in Colombia, or depicted as colluding with rebels.
-The mentality of “if you’re not with us, you’re against us” is very apparent in most governments to take power in Colombia.
+The attitude of "if you're not with us, you're against us" was common to most governments in power in Colombia.
 This causes significant worry for human rights defenders as they and their family are threatened regularly.
-However, some have tried to make some positive steps.
+Some tried to make some positive steps.
 From 2002 to 2009 Colombia accepted 11 special procedure mandates from the UN, and 15 of the 68 recommendations made were implemented.
-The following are examples of positive national action, actually effective or not.
+The following are examples of positive national action.